How to Start Planning Your Winter Escape

 - Don’t scrimp on the things that matter – A deal is a deal…until it isn’t.
 There is no regret quite like the kind you have when you realize the flight, hotel or meal you purchased as a “deal,” means you aren’t going to be where you want to be, won’t be sleeping well or are likely to need medical care.
 Ditto with your travel insurance.
-Buying it is only the first step.
-Make sure you’ve purchased a plan that makes sense for the type of trip you’re taking.
-Take a few minutes out of your winter escape dreams to think through the kinds of scenarios you want that insurance to cover.
-Investing the time (and money) now will give you peace of mind should the unthinkable happen.
+I always make sure that our plan makes sense for the trip we are taking.
+I find that investing the time into reading the details of plan coverage offers peace of mind.

 - Countdown to Your Happy Place – Having a trip on the books will definitely help with winter blues, but it can feel like a lifetime between booking day and take-off.
 Give yourself reasons to get excited along the way.
 Whether it’s a paper calendar you can draw a daily red “X” on or mini-dates with your travel partners ahead of time that allow you to prep for the trip (by upping your sake game ahead of Japan or mastering Italian before Positano), working in some reminders of your upcoming getaway will help to keep those cold weather blues away.